 About

-The project to research and build this online map and related information is led by historian, Prof. Lyndall Ryan at the University of Newcastle in consultation with The Wollotuka Institute and the Australian Institute of Aboriginal and Torres Strait Islander Studies in Canberra.
-The site was funded by the Australian Research Council (DP140100399) and supported by Prof Philip G. Dwyer, Director, Centre for the Study of Violence, Prof Hugh Craig, Director, Centre for 21st Century Humanities, Prof. Catharine Colborne, Head, School of Humanities & Social Science, and Prof. John Fischetti, Pro Vice Chancellor, College of Human and Social Futures at the University of Newcastle.
+The project to research and build this online map and related information was led by historian, Professor Lyndall Ryan at the University of Newcastle in consultation with The Wollotuka Institute and the Australian Institute of Aboriginal and Torres Strait Islander Studies in Canberra.
+The initial version of the site was funded by the Australian Research Council (DP140100399).
+The site was supported by Professor Philip G. Dwyer, Director, Centre for the Study of Violence, Professor Hugh Craig, Director, Centre for 21st Century Humanities, Professor Catharine Colborne, Head, School of Humanities & Social Science, and Professor John Fischetti, Pro Vice Chancellor, College of Human and Social Futures at the University of Newcastle.

-Following the generation of data on massacres, research into drivers and intergenerational impacts of frontier violence continues with the Historical Frontier Violence project, led by A/Prof Julie Moschion and Dr Cain Polidano and funded via the ARC Discovery Project scheme (ARC DP220101336).
+Following the generation of data on massacres, research into drivers and intergenerational impacts of frontier violence continues with the Historical Frontier Violence project, led by Associate Professor Julie Moschion and Dr Cain Polidano and funded via the ARC Discovery Project scheme (ARC DP220101336).

 The information and data on this site may only be re-used in accordance with the Terms Of Use.